Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Follow-up: when officially closed.

-Times in UTC or clear zone.
+Times in UTC or declared timezone.
 Better too many timestamps than too few.

 The “5 Whys” Problem

-Better alternative: think contributors, not root cause.
-List of factors that individually wouldn’t have caused the incident, but together did.
-Each deserves action.
+The better alternative is to think in contributors, not root cause.
+A list of factors that individually wouldn’t have caused the incident, but together did.
+Each deserves its own action item.

 Blameless Interview Techniques

 In the post-mortem meeting, the facilitator makes the difference.
-Techniques that work:
+Five techniques that work:

 • Ask “what information did you have”, not “why did you make that decision”.
-The decision is explained by available information, not the other way around.
+The decision is explained by available information, not the reverse.

 • Chronology before interpretation.
 First agree what happened at each moment; then discuss why.

 • Refer to person by role, not name, in the document.
 “The on-call” instead of “John”.
-Avoids focus on who when reading later.
+Avoids focusing on who when reading later.

 • Normalise human errors.
-“Anyone in that position with that information would have done the same” — if true, say it.
+“Anyone in that position with that information would have done the same” — if true, say it explicitly.

 • Separate observations from judgements.
 “The alert took 7 minutes to fire” (observation) vs “the alert took too long” (judgement).